katerynaCh/HackTheMeal/README.md

 With WASTED, while saving the planet, businesses also save money.
 For MAMK, this will result in huge cost benefits: providing several rewards is cheaper than waste disposal.
 For Smartmeal owners, high amount of users will result in popularity of the system and sales increase.
-For users, discounts will be provided as results.
+For users, discounts will be provided.

 <h3>Be responisble.
 Get WASTED.</h3>